fdosruiz/packetjs/README.md

 [![Coverage Status](https://coveralls.io/repos/github/fdosruiz/packetjs/badge.svg?branch=main)](https://coveralls.io/github/fdosruiz/packetjs?branch=main)
 [![Known Vulnerabilities](https://snyk.io/test/npm/packetjs-di/badge.svg)](https://snyk.io/test/npm/packetjs-di)

-Packet JS is a very light Dependency Injection container, written in TypeScript, and designed for JavaScript/Node applications, with lazy loading of each service, and instantiating each service on-demand with services that have dependencies on each other.
+Packet JS is a lightweight Dependency Injection container written in TypeScript.
+It's designed for JavaScript/Node applications and features lazy loading of services.
+It instantiates each service on-demand, including those that have interdependencies.

 It is designed to allow design patterns such as Dependency Inversion or Inversion of Control (IoC), which helps to improve the design of the application components.
 Furthermore, it is meant to enhance the performance of large